williamtayeb/dotfiles-mac/README.md

 The purpose of these dotfiles is to automatically configure a fresh macOS system with my personal development environment.
 These dotfiles are crafted from scratch for my personal use and is not intended to be used by anyone else.

+This package will automatically:

+- Install homebrew packages
+- Install mac software through cask
+- Install fonts
+- Setup vim plugins
+- Setup tmux plugins
+- Create symlinks for dotfiles within this package
+- Setup and configure pyenv to use the latest python version

 # Prerequisites

 1. Download the latest [Git for Mac installer](https://sourceforge.net/projects/git-osx-installer/files/).